percona/pxb-docs/docs/index.md

 * Percona Server for MySQL 8.0.35, and MySQL 8.0.35

 * Percona Server for MySQL 8.0.36 and MySQL 8.0.36

+For more information, see [Server version and backup version comparison](server-backup-version-comparison.md).

 Taking your backup with Percona XtraBackup is easy.
 Follow our documentation guides, and you’ll be set up in quickly.